Iraq

 ISIS

 In June 2014, Sunni Jihadists declared the “Islamic State of Iraq and Syria” (ISIS).
 The forerunner group arose in 1999 and participated in military conflict against US-led forces.
 The militants eventually carved out significant territory in Iraq, and in 2015 drew increasing numbers of followers internationally.
-They were known for violent executions, sexual slavery, and the persecution of religious minorities, as well as of “apostates” and “blasphemers”, those they accused of homosexuality, and anyone who offered any opposition to their hegemony.
+They were known for violent executions, sexual slavery, and the persecution of religious minorities, “apostates” and “blasphemers”, those they accused of homosexuality, and anyone who offered any opposition to their hegemony.
 They were largely routed by December 2017, with areas under their influence returning to government control.11”Iraq”, Human Rights Watch, https://www.hrw.org/middle-east/n-africa/iraq

 Education and children’s rights

-Islamic religious instruction in mandatory in public schools for Muslim students, at least in primary and secondary schools (with the exception of Iraqi Kurdistan).
+Islamic religious instruction is mandatory in public schools for Muslim students, at least in primary and secondary schools (with the exception of Iraqi Kurdistan).
 Non-Muslim students are technically not obliged to participate.
 There are continued reports from religious minorities of educational discrimination, and social stigma around ‘apostasy’ or conversion likely hamper free exercise of any opt-out.
 It is unclear how an attempt to opt-out by a specifically non-religious student would be handled.
 Christian religious education is offered in at least 255 public schools in areas with higher concentrations of Christians.12”Iraq” chapter in 2019 Report on International Religious Freedom, Office of International Religious Freedom, US State Department, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/

 Christians and Yazidis have reported on the discrimination in the education system, the lack of minority input on the curricula and the fact that not all schools had incorporated lessons of religious tolerance, as instructed by the Ministry of Education in 2015.13”Iraq” chapter in 2019 Report on International Religious Freedom, Office of International Religious Freedom, US State Department, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/